 It’s likely that every day, your company packs products into corrugated boxes to keep them safe in transit.
-You’ve done if for years.
-So, is it possible you’re using the wrong box?
-Absolutely.
+You’ve done it for years.
+So, is it possible you’re not using the right box?
 There are a lot of basic elements that go into a box’s design and using the wrong one can be a costly mistake that a lot of companies make.
-Here are the most common misconceptions we’ve seen people make about corrugated boxes.
+Here are the most common misconceptions we’ve heard people make about corrugated boxes.

-“In order to make ordering boxes as quick and easy as possible, resellers pitch the idea that there’s one option that’s super strong and expensive and another that’s lightweight and cheap, but there’s a lot more to it than that,” says Zach.
+"Stronger boxes are expensive and lightweight boxes are cheap."
+Corrugated boxes come in single, double, or triple-wall options.
+It's not just about strong and expensive versus light and cheap.
+According to Zach Deering, a packaging engineer and our product manager, “In order to make ordering boxes as quick and easy as possible, resellers pitch the idea that there’s one option that’s super strong and expensive and another that’s lightweight and cheap, but there’s a lot more to it than that.”

-If you must pick just one or two SKUs for a box, you have to consider your palletizing conditions, storage time and the climate the box will be in.
+You need to consider how long you'll store them and the environment they'll be in.
 For example, a box shipping from Wisconsin to California in February is going to hit sub-zero temps, snow, heat, and humidity.
 These things aren’t called out by just one number printed on a box.
-If you have a big heavy package to ship, it might be time to upgrade from 32 ECT to a 48 ECT double-wall.
+Sometimes, special orders or custom designs might be necessary to meet your needs.